-AGIL a function is a collection of activities that are directed towards meeting certain needs or sycom requirements.
-Nonaka and Takeuchi first reintroduced ine importance of the process of creating knywledge for individual employees.
-Knowledge creation can be seen as a process whereby the knowledge possessed by employees as are interrelized into the organizational base [9].
-Anowledge is created through individuals knowledge base interactions tween individuals at various levels in the organization.
-Organizations cannot create knowledge without the role of individuals, the reality does show that if adividual knowledge is not shared with other individuals or groups, individual efforts have limitations on the impact of organizational effectiveness.
+AGIL a function is a collection of activities that are directed towards meeting certain needs or system requirements.
+Nonaka and Takeuchi first reintroduced the importance of the process of creating knowledge for individual employees.
+Knowledge creation can be seen as a process whereby the knowledge possessed by employees as individuals are internalized into the organizational knowledge base [9].
+Knowledge is created through interactions between individuals at various levels in the organization.
+Organizations cannot create knowledge without the role of individuals, the reality does show that if individual knowledge is not shared with other individuals or groups, individual efforts have limitations on the impact of organizational effectiveness.
 Organizational capacity in optimizing knowledge depends to a large extent on human aspects that can actually create, share, and use that knowledge [10].
 According to Quinn knowledge shared will grow exponentially.
 If two people exchange knowledge with each other, both will get information and experience that grows linearly.
 But if both of them then share new knowledge with others and get feedback or modify the exponential usefulness.
 Sharing knowledge in organizations is part of prosocial behavior.
 At the individual level, there are three perspectives in looking at humans that determine why someone is willing to share knowledge [11].